-Definition {\ref{partialorder}} produces a partial ordering on the set of all coalitions formed by $n$ voters since it satisfies the reflexivity, antisymmetry, and transitivity conditions.
+Definition {\ref{partialorder}} produces a partial ordering on the set of all coalitions formed by $n$ players since it satisfies the reflexivity, antisymmetry, and transitivity conditions.
 Krohn and Sudh\"{o}lter~\cite{KS95} use this ordering to count weighted and linear games.
-We call the resulting partially ordered set the \emph{coalitions poset} and denote it by $M(n)$.
 Figure~\ref{fig:poset4} depicts the coalitions posets $M(3)$ and $M(4)$.

-We use the notation $M(n)$ to emphasize the fact that this poset appears in several other settings and has many interesting combinatorial properties.
+The poset $M(n)$ (A distributive lattice) appears in several other settings and has many interesting combinatorial properties.
 In particular, the rank-generating function of $M(n)$ is $\prod_{i=1}^n (1+q^i)$, which was proven to have unimodal coefficients by Hughes~\cite{Hug77}.
 The structure of $M(n)$ was shown by Lindstr\"{o}m~\cite{Lin70} to be related to a conjecture of Erd\"{o}s and Moser~\cite{Ent68, Erd65, SarSze65}.
-Stanley uses the Coxeter system structure of type $B_n$ to obtain a different construction of the poset $M(n)$ and uses this new description to show that the poset exhibits property $S$ (which is a stronger property than the Sperner property) and to give a new proof that the poset is rank-unimodal~\cite{Sta80}.
+Stanley uses the Coxeter system structure of type $B_n$ to obtain a different construction of the poset $M(n)$.
+Using this new description, he shows that the poset exhibits property $S$, which is a stronger property than the Sperner property, and he provides a new proof that the poset is rank-unimodal~\cite{Sta80}.
 The poset $M(n)$ is also known to be a distributive lattice, a fact that will assist us herein.